How to find the right corset size?

 The key measurement for choosing the right size is B (waist girth).
-The remaining measurements, A and C should be similar comparing to the figures A and C from size chart of corset style you consider to purchase.
+The remaining measurements, A and C should be similar or smaller comparing to the figures A and C from size chart of corset style you consider to purchase.

 All measurements in every size chart refer to fully laced up corset.
 After checking your body measurements compare them with size chart to find right size.

 For better effect of waist reduction it's best to choose a smaller size than your natural waist size by 10 - 15 cm depending on the desired result.
 After some time your body adopts to the corset reaching perfect fitting, nice curves and more waist shaping opportunities.

 A corset selected this way should provide a good waist reduction not only at the beginning but also in the future, when body gets used to the corset.
 A process of adjusting body to the corset is called "seasoning", which involves gradually accustoming the waist with reduction, which allows you to achieve perfect fitting after a while.

 So how to choose the right size?

 For example if your waist is around 69-70cm you should chose 22" - S because there is 13-14cm of difference between your waist and the corset.

 Every corset has a 15cm wide panel to fill the back gap if not fully laced up.